risawitama/verbose-potato/README.md

-## How do you make a 'one' disappear?
-You add a 'g' and it's 'gone'
+## What do bees do after they are married?
+They go on a honeymoon.